dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Upgrading the operating system

-When you upgrade the operating system on which Zulip is installed (E.g. Ubuntu 20.04 Focal to Ubuntu 22.04 Jammy), you need to take some additional steps to update your Zulip installation, documented below.
+When you upgrade the operating system on which Aloha is installed (E.g. Ubuntu 20.04 Focal to Ubuntu 22.04 Jammy), you need to take some additional steps to update your Aloha installation, documented below.

 The steps are largely the same for the various OS upgrades aside from